This is a work-in-progress preview of my work-in-progress book An Introduction to Fundamental Principles of Dynamic Real-Time Systems [Jensen 2018].

 - researchers in the disparate theoretical topics that enable dynamic and particularly dynamic real-time computing systems—but who too usually lack the same substantive computer science and real-time computing expertise as do the application domain experts, and also usually lack substantive exposure to dynamic application domains.

-The corporate application domain experts almost always hold their dynamic real-time computing experiences to be proprietary, and the military experiences are usually classified.
+The corporate application domain experts almost always hold their dynamic real-time experiences to be proprietary, and the military experiences are usually classified.

 The theoreticians write in the jargon of their fields and publish in forums of their fields.
 Few computer scientists and engineers, and application domain experts, have the time and inclination to even discover these results, much less attempt to understand and apply them.